mui/material-ui/docs/src/pages/demos/selects/selects.md

 ## With a Dialog

-While it's not encouraged by the Material Design specification, you can use a select inside a dialog.
+While it's discouraged by the Material Design specification, you can use a select inside a dialog.

 {{"demo": "pages/demos/selects/DialogSelect.js"}}